The Unapproved

 — Josh Wolf — Email — June 19, 2024

 He replied 26 minutes later.
-He explained that a company had approached him — Sebastian Knowles's operation — with a polished deck, custom-built pages, and videos they'd produced at their own expense.
+A company had approached him, Sebastian Knowles's operation, with a polished deck, custom-built pages, and videos they'd produced at their own expense.
 They had a track record building communities.
-Sol said he'd been pitched similar ideas dozens of times and this was the first one that showed up with everything ready to go.
+Sol said he'd been pitched ideas like this dozens of times and this was the first one that showed up with everything ready to go.

-The contrast he was drawing, though he didn't say it directly, was with me.
+The contrast he was drawing, though he didn't say it out loud, was with me.
 I'd been asking for fifteen minutes of his time a week.
-They'd asked for nothing except his name and content.
+They asked for nothing but his name and his content.

 He acknowledged it plainly: